Raisa31/Provchain/README.md

-# Provchain-App
+# Provchain
-Provenance in Supply Chains is a way of achieving transparency by revealing the journey of products through their lifetime in a supply chain.
+A blockchain based provenance platform for achieving transparency in supply chains by revealing the journey of products through their lifetime

 ![alt text](https://i.ibb.co/m9WNZWW/DBB39863-48-BC-4-FE9-B940-D06591-B9-C3-D7.png)

 ## Description:

-In this project, we develop a provenance knowledge framework and demonstrate how its application can enhance assurances and reduce perceived risks via the application of blockchain.
-The goal is to implement a supply chain based on blockchain with NFC tags, which incur minimum cost of implementation.
+Provchain establishes a provenance knowledge framework and uses it to enhance assurances and reduce perceived risks in product supplychains.
+The goal of Provchain is to implement a decentralized supply chain tracking platform which ensures end-to-end product tracing.
+This is done while incurring minimum costs of implementation as well causing no disruptions to the supply chains in which it is integrated.

-This method provides the same level of security as other methods which are less cost efficient.

 ## Getting Started

 ### Prerequisites

-Operating System: Windows10, Ubuntu 16.0.4

 Tools: